robert-westenberger/knowledgebase/mathematics/discrete-mathematics/functions.md

 a R b \quad \text { iff } \quad a \prec_{g} b
 $$
 for all $a \neq b \in A$

+The most familiar examples of partial orders are the "less than relations", for example, the $\lt$ relation on real numbers.